Bayesian inference on Cox regression models using catalytic prior distributions: Application to real-world data

-From Table~\ref{table:subsampling}, we can see that as the training sample size increases, all methods exhibit increased prediction scores.
-However, among all the methods considered, the classical MPLE method falls short in providing satisfactory predictions.
-Its underperformance highlights the challenge of survival data analysis when the sample size is not much larger than the number of covariates.
-When the training sample size is $60$, both CRE\_p and WME\_p perform significantly better than Ridge regression.
-Moreover, for all training sample sizes, the performance of CRE\_CV and WME\_CV is comparable to that of Ridge regression.
-Overall, our proposed estimation methods either outperform or are on par with the widely-used Ridge and Lasso regularized methods.
+Table~\ref{table:subsampling} shows that as the training sample size increases, all methods exhibit increased prediction scores.
+However, the classical MPLE method consistently underperforms, which reflects the challenges of analyzing survival data when the sample size is only slightly larger than the number of covariates.
+When the sample size is $60$, both CRE\_p and WME\_p significantly outperform ridge regression.
+For all sample sizes, the performance of CRE\_CV and WME\_CV is comparable to that of ridge regression.
+Overall, our proposed methods either outperform or are on par with the popular ridge and Lasso regularized methods.